LINGuistLIU/fairseq_transformer_for_inflection/README.md

 This repository is about how to use the Transformer model from [Fairseq](https://github.com/pytorch/fairseq) from the **command line** for morphological inflection, specifically [SIGMORPHON 2020 Shared Task task0](https://sigmorphon.github.io/sharedtasks/2020/task0/).

-You can find more information about how to use Fairseq from command line [here](https://fairseq.readthedocs.io/en/latest/command_line_tools.html).

 ## Dependencies